grishace/print-server/README.md

 ### Configure

 * Log into your Azure subscription.
-* Create Service Bus Namespace + message queue.
+* Create Service Bus Namespace and a message queue.
 * Deploy Logic App using `eb-integration.logicapp.json`.
 Azure portal doesn't save connection information in the action block, therefore create a Send Message action using the service bus and selection the message queue from the drop-down list.